satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 for the review process across journals and publishers, there is great variability in the percentage and quality of articles accepted across journals.
-This has led to a hierarchy in the status of journals, often quantified by the journal's impact factor [cite: Thompson's index, Hirsch’s h-index, the Eigenfactor index,...].
+This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor [cite: Thompson's index, Hirsch’s h-index, the Eigenfactor index,...].
 As such, certain journal titles are taken as arbiters of quality and significance of published works instead of the review process.
-Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and in media by which results are disseminated.
+Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

 The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an